CharlesDexterW/CharlesDexterW/README.md

 # Benjamin Garcés · Biochemist & Bioinformatician

-I'm a Biochemistry Engineer based in Ambato, Ecuador, working at the intersection of wet lab biology and computational analysis.
-My work spans conservation genomics, molecular modeling, and science communication — with a focus on making biological data tell a clear story.
+I'm a Biochemistry Engineer based in Ambato, Ecuador, currently working on computational analysis & wet lab projects on phage research.
+My work spans conservation genomics,molecular modeling, and science communication — with a focus on making biological data tell a clear story.

+Currently an Independent researcher.
+I'm working on phage recollection, isolation and characterization on a project with Pontífica Universidad Católica del Ecuador.

-Currently a Research Assistant at **Fundación Jambatu** (Quito), where I work on threatened amphibian sperm cryopreservation and endocrine disruptor detection via HPLC-FD.
+Formerly a Research Assistant at **Fundación Jambatu** (Quito), where I worked on threatened amphibian sperm cryopreservation and endocrine disruptor detection via HPLC-FD.
 Previously contributed to environmental quality analysis across Ecuador.